patrick-motard/ssh-create/README.md

 # ssh-create

-Creates an ssh keypair for you and puts it in ~/.ssh.
+1. Creates an ssh keypair for you and puts it in ~/.ssh.

+2. Starts ssh agent.

+3. Adds keypair to keyring via ssh-add.

 ## Example: